-The minimum population estimate is the lower limit of the two-tailed 60% confidence interval of the lognormally distributed best abundance estimate.
-This is equivalent to the 20th percentile of the lognormal distribution as specified by Wade and Angliss (1997).
-The best estimate of abundance for common dolphins is 120,743 animals (CV =0.23) derived from the 2004 surveys.
-The minimum population estimate for the western North Atlantic common dolphin is 99,975.
+The minimum population estimate is the lower limit of the two-tailed 60% confidence interval of the log-normally distributed best abundance estimate.
+This is equivalent to the 20th percentile of the log-normal distribution

 Current Population Trend

 A trend analysis has not been conducted for this species.